Uniqueness and universality of the Brownian map: Proof of the main result

 \end{corollary}

-\proof The second equality is easy from the definition of $D^*$.
-The last identity in distribution is a consequence of the invariance of the CRT under uniform re-rooting, see in particular \cite[Section 2.3]{LGW}.
+\begin{pf} The second equality is easy from the definition of $D^*$.
+The last identity in distribution is a consequence of the invariance of the CRT under uniform re-rooting; see, in particular,~\cite{LGW}, Section 2.3.
 Let us prove the first identity in distribution.
-We consider the setting of Theorem \ref{mainIM} with $p=2$.
+We consider the setting of Theorem \ref {mainIM}, and we take $p=2$, as this simplifies the argument a little and suffices for our purposes.
 Let $0=i(0)<i(1)<\cdots<i(n)$ be the indices corresponding to the first visits of vertices of $\tau_n^\circ$ by the white contour sequence.
 Then, we have

-where the notation $ \build{\la}_{}^{\rm(P)}$ indicates convergence in probability.
-This result follows from the standard arguments used to compare the contour function of a plane tree with its so-called height function, see e.g. the proof of Theorem 1.17 in \cite{trees}.
-From (\ref{tritooltech}) and the convergence (\ref{basicconv}), it is a simple matter to obtain that $D^*(U,V)=D(U,V)$ is the limit in distribution of $\kappa_p n^{-1/4} d_{gr}(X_n,Y_n)$ where $X_n$ and $Y_n$ are independently and uniformly distributed over $\mm_n$.
-However, this is also the limiting distribution of $\kappa_p n^{-1/4} d_{gr}(X_n,\partial)$, which by (\ref{basicconv}) and (\ref{tritooltech}) again is the distribution of $D(s_*,U)$. \cq
+where the notation $ \build{\la}_{}^{\mathrm{(P)}}$ indicates convergence in probability.
+Noting that $2$-trees are naturally identified with ordinary plane trees (by removing all black vertices and putting an edge between two white vertices if they were adjacent to the same black vertex), the preceding convergence follows from the standard arguments used to compare the contour function of a plane tree with its so-called height function; see, for example, the proof of Theorem 1.17 in~\cite{trees}.
+From (\ref{tritooltech}) and the convergence (\ref {basicconv}), it is a simple matter to obtain that $D^*(U,V)=D(U,V)$ is the limit in distribution of $\kappa_p n^{-1/4} d_{\mathrm{gr}}(X_n,Y_n)$ where $X_n$ and $Y_n$ are independently and uniformly distributed over $\mm_n$.
+However, this is also the limiting distribution of $\kappa_p n^{-1/4} d_{\mathrm{gr}}(X_n,\partial)$, which by (\ref{basicconv}) and (\ref{tritooltech}) again is the distribution of $D(s_*,U)$. \end{pf}